 Peer learning alliances

-Peer learning alliances (PLAs) have a different structure to standard peer mentoring in that there is no mentor or mentee.
+Peer learning alliances or peer-to-peer learning have a different structure to standard peer mentoring in that there is no mentor or mentee.

 Instead, both participants have similar levels of experience within the business - preferably in different areas - and each partner guides the other.